-- ♥ Date of the report - ♥ Date and Time of Incident - ▼ Name of facility where the incident took place (incl. address and phone number) - ♥ Pet's name(s), breed(s) and age(s) - Names, home addresses and phone numbers of those involved - ♥ What took place? - ♥ What action was taken?
+- ♥ Date of the report - ♥ Date and Time of Incident - Name of facility where the incident took place (incl. address and phone number) - Pet's name(s), breed(s) and age(s) - Names, home addresses and phone numbers of those involved - ♥ What took place? - What action was taken?
 Any medical attention needed?
-If so, who administered and what was done? - ♥ Signatures of the Love on a Leash® member, ID Number, Phone number, Email address, and Home address - Immediately notify: facility contact person, Visit Captain, Chapter Leader, and Love on a Leash® National President - ▼ As soon as possible, email the Incident Report to the Visit Captain, Chapter Leader, and National Love on a Leash® President.
-Then also mail the original form to the President.
+If so, who administered and what was done? - Signatures of the Love on a Leash® member, ID Number, Phone number, Email address, and Home address - Immediately notify: facility contact person, Visit Captain, Chapter Leader, and Love on a Leash® National President - As soon as possible, email the Incident Report to the Visit Captain, Chapter Leader, and National Love on a Leash® President.
 Include photos if available.